MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P5-Finishing-Game/content.md

 > [action]
 > Add the following lines to *didLoadFromCCB* in *MainScene*:
 >
->       NSUserDefaults.standardUserDefaults().addObserver(self, forKeyPath: "highscore", options: .allZeros, context: nil)
+>       NSUserDefaults.standardUserDefaults().addObserver(self, forKeyPath: "highscore", options: [], context: nil)
 >       updateHighscore()

 We are doing two things here.
 We observe the highscore, just as we observe the score value of the *Grid*.
-This means whenever the highscore stored in the *NSUserDefaults* changes this class will be notified (the *observeValueForKeyPath* will be called).
+This means whenever the highscore stored in the *NSUserDefaults* changes this class will be notified (the *observeValueForKeyPath* method will be called).

 <!--TODO: explain KVO-->